National History Bee

 1

-The first stage of the National History Bee in the Varsity and Junior Varsity Divisions are the Regional Tournaments.
-Between 60-80 of these are held each year both in-person around the USA and online.
-Tournaments consist of 3 preliminary rounds and a final round.
-Each tournament has a Varsity and Junior Varsity Division; the JV Division is limited to students in 10th grade and younger.
-Students in 8th grade and younger are welcome to compete in the Junior Varsity Division.
+The first stage of the National History Bee in the Varsity and Junior Varsity Divisions is the Regional Stage, which includes our National Science, History and Geography Bee Regional Tournaments as well as our National History Bee and Bowl Regional Tournaments.
+Dozens of both types of these events are held each academic year, both in-person around the USA and online.
+At the Regional Stage, National History Bee competitions (at both Regional Tournament types) consist of 3 preliminary rounds and a final round.
 All National History Bee questions for the Varsity and Junior Varsity Divisions are played with a buzzer system.
 Students are read paragraph-length questions out loud with the clues arranged in decreasing order of difficulty.
 Students buzz in when they believe they know the answer; if they are correct, they score the point for that question, otherwise they cannot ring in again.
 Please see the rules files posted here for further details on how the competition works.

 Students qualify for the National Championships by finishing in the top 50% of their age division at any Regional Tournament.
 If a student qualifies for Nationals at one tournament, and then attends a second or third tournament and does not place in the top 50% at those, they are still qualified to compete at the National Championships.